silnrsi/font-scheherazade/source/buildcomp/readme.txt

 	 - Use the -a option to do a dry run and see errors before the real thing.

+After running these scripts, APs need to be checked and cleaned up on the generated glyphs.

 The files are:

 * glyphs2build.csv - a subset of absGlyphList.csv containing only the new glyphs to be processed.